Multi-aspect Multilingual and Cross-lingual Parliamentary Speech Analysis: Results

 \section{Results}

 In this section, we report and interpret the obtained results.
-We present topic modelling results in \Cref{results:topic}, prediction of metadata (age, gender, and political wing) in \Cref{results:metadata}, and sentiment and emotions analysis in \Cref{results:sentiment}.
+We present results related to the prediction of metadata (age, gender, and political wing) in Section \ref{results:metadata}, and sentiment and emotions analysis in Section \ref{results:sentiment}.